yatesra/100-days-of-code/rules.md

 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.

-5. I will work on real projects, facing real challenges.
+5.~~I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will ***NOT*** count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+(If you've just started learning to code, read [FAQ](FAQ.md))~~ Sorry no. Pushing myself to code was a big challange for me and the reason I failed this challange in the first place.
+Any work made in good faith effort towards my progress will be counted as such.
+However, I will do my best to code organically.

 ## Ideas to make this challenge more effective